oskarrough/oskarrough.com/readme.md

 My own website.

-The `master` branch is automatically deployed to https://oskarrough.com via Netlify.
+The `main` branch is automatically deployed to https://oskarrough.com via Netlify.